perecamps/Airfoil_Optimisation_GA/README.md

-# AirfoilOpt_GeneticAlg
+# Airfoil Optimisation with a Genetic Algorithm
-Airfoil Optimisation with a Genetic Algorithm.
 Final Master Thesis of Master's Degree in Aerospace Engineering for the UPC.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 In this Master Thesis, an airfoil optimisation using a Genetic Algorithm is developed.
 This project has been proposed by myself and done with the guidance and supervision of professor Manel Soria.\\